billkable/tap-troubleshooting/tap-dev-lessons.md

 and commit/push your changes.

-You will notice there is no activity in the supply chain - but you will see Cloud Native Runtime deploys the next revision 0004.
+You will notice there is no activity in the supply chain - but you will see Cloud Native Runtime deploys the next Revision 0004.

 You made a desired state change directly in the Delivery state in the associated repository,